corrode/corrode.github.io/content/drafts/async.md

 >
 > &mdash; [Maciej Hirsz](https://maciej.codes/2022-06-09-local-async.html)

-It's not only more inconvenient to write async code on top of these synchronization primitives, they are also more expensive from a performance perspective: Locking means runtime overhead and additional memory usage; in embedded environments, these mechanisms are often not available at all.
+It's not only more inconvenient to write async code on top of these synchronization primitives, they are also more expensive from a performance
+perspective: Locking means runtime overhead and additional memory usage; in embedded environments, these mechanisms are often not available at all.

 On top of it, writing async code is a mental burden.
 The entirety of async Rust is a minefield of leaky abstractions.

+**Multi-threaded-by-default runtimes cause accidential complexity completely unrelated to the task of writing async code.**

 Maciej suggested to use a [local async runtime](https://maciej.codes/2022-06-09-local-async.html) which is single-threaded by default and does **not** require types to be `Send` and `'static`.

 I fully agree.